Keeping You Informed

-All of us at the Institute for Palestine Studies-USA hope that this message finds you in good health and high spirits in spite of the daunting multiple challenges 2020 has brought.
+All of us at the Institute for Palestine Studies-USA hope that this message finds you in good health and high spirits in spite of the daunting multiple challenges this past year has brought.

 We wish to express our deep gratitude for everything you do that makes our work possible, from generous donations, to book purchases and journal subscriptions.
 It is only thanks to your support that we are able to make Palestinian voices and those of their advocates and allies heard.